torch-core/tep-vault-standard/tep-vault.md

 - **`maxDeposit`**
     - **Description**:
-        - Returns the maximum underlying asset amount that can be deposited into the vault.
+        - Returns the maximum amount of a specific underlying asset that can be deposited into the vault for the given asset.
-        - For multi-asset vaults, the specific asset to query can be specified in the config; if not, the base asset is used.
+        - For multi-asset vaults, the specific asset to query can be specified in the `depositConfig`; if not, the base asset is used.
     - **Requirements**:
-        - MUST return the maximum deposit amount that won’t revert, underestimating if necessary.
+        - MUST return the maximum deposit amount for the specified asset that won't revert, underestimating if necessary.
-        - Assumes the user has unlimited assets.
+        - Assumes the user has unlimited asset amount for the underlying asset.
-        - MUST consider global or asset-specific constraints (e.g., return `0` if deposits are disabled).
+        - MUST consider global or asset-specific constraints for the given asset (e.g., return `0` if deposits for that asset are disabled).
-        - MAY return the maximum value of the `Coins` type if no deposit limits exist.
+        - MAY return the maximum value of the `Coins` type if no deposit limits exist for the specified asset.
-        - For multi-asset vaults, SHOULD handle limits via `depositConfig` if needed.
+        - For multi-asset vaults, SHOULD handle asset-specific limits via `depositConfig` if needed.
     - **Input**:
       | Field | Type | Description |
       |-----------------|-------------------|-------------|